-- Fill enema bottle with 125 mL (about 4 ounces) of sterile normal (0.9%) saline, if not prepackaged. - Have participant rotate onto his or her left-hand side with right knee bent. - If enema bottle is not pre-lubricated, apply a small amount of Good Clean Love water-based lubricant.
-(DO NOT USE Surgilube or other chlorhexidine containing lubricants) - Gently insert the tip of the enema bottle into the anus.

-Slowly instill the solution into the rectum.

-After holding the fluid in the rectum for about 3-5 minutes, ask the participant to expel the enema fluid into a collection 'hat' placed under the toilet seat designated for this purpose.
+• Fill enema bottle with 125 mL (about 4 ounces) of sterile normal (0.9%) saline, if not prepackaged

+- Have participant position themselves on the exam table in a position that best suits them for enema administration (e.g. rotate onto his or her left-hand side with right knee bent.) - If enema bottle is not pre-lubricated, apply a small amount of Good Clean Love water-based lubricant.
+(DO NOT USE Surgilube or other chlorhexidine containing lubricants) - Gently insert the tip of the enema bottle into the anus - Slowly instill the solution into the rectum - After holding the fluid in the rectum for about 3-5 minutes (or until the participant has the urge to expel), the participant should be asked to expel the enema fluid into the toilet